jkeifer/410Labs/Lab4/README.md

   of the mountain man and what he will want to grow.

-Lastly, the area of the any sites meeting the combination of these factors must also meet the minimum plot area, as defined by the size of shack and garden the mountain man is seeking to find, as well as any additional land uses the mountain man may have (such as pasture for a horse, a smoke house, or firewood storage).
+Lastly, the area of the any sites meeting the combination of these factors must also meet the minimum plot area requirements, as defined by the size of shack and garden the mountain man is seeking to find as well as any additional land uses the mountain man may have (such as pasture for a horse, a smoke house, or firewood storage).

 **A Less-Silly Look at Part 1: Importing the Data (5 Points)**